usethesource/rascal-website/docs/Rascalopedia.md

 **Description.**

 The static semantics of a program describe all properties that can be determined before the program is executed.
-A [Typechecker](#Rascalopedia-Typechecker) is a tool that checks the properties of a program as described by its static semantics.
+A [Typechecker](#typechecker) is a tool that checks the properties of a program as described by its static semantics.

-Static semantics describes properties that are relevant before a program is executed and differs from [Dynamic Semantics](#Rascalopedia-DynamicSemantics) that describes the execution behaviour itself.
+Static semantics describes properties that are relevant before a program is executed and differs from [Dynamic Semantics](#dynamicsemantics) that describes the execution behaviour itself.

 **Examples.**